bluffingo/OpenSB/README.md

 ### Will my old stuff on squareBracket 1.0 be on squareBracket 2.0?

-Yes, but bulletins and empty accounts will not be imported.
+Yes, but bulletins will not be imported.

 ### Why is this no longer a website based on a old version of YouTube?
 If it's an old youtube clone, then it's going to be a a circlejerk of young people nostalgizing about some version of a popular website from years ago.
 Addtionally, these sorts of website are infamous of having a lot of heat and immature drama because 1 person isn't agreeing with someone else's opinion.